-- Develop Zoning Ordinance standards for landscaping and screening to buffer industrial and research uses from adjacent land uses and to improve views from the roadway. - Examine Zoning Ordinance standards for industrial and research uses to ensure that development criteria encourage such uses to occur within planned industrial areas rather than scattered throughout the Township. - Review and enhance Zoning Ordinance standards regarding permitted placement and required screening of outdoor storage areas. - Evaluate Zoning Ordinance sign standards to ensure appropriate scale, lighting, landscaping, and design of industrial signage that is compatible with the residential character of Lexington Township. - Review and enhance the performance standards of the Zoning Ordinance to ensure that the health and safety of Township residents is maintained while encouraging new light industrial and research development. - The Township should direct potential industrial developments toward the City of Croswell or near/within the Village of Lexington to meet future demands for industrial use.
+- " Develop Zoning Ordinance standards for landscaping and screening to buffer industrial and research uses from adjacent land uses and to improve views from the roadway. - " Examine Zoning Ordinance standards for industrial and research uses to ensure that development criteria encourage such uses to occur within planned industrial areas rather than scattered throughout the Township. - " Enhance Zoning Ordinance standards regarding permitted placement and required screening of outdoor storage areas. - " Review and enhance the performance standards of the Zoning Ordinance to ensure that the health and safety of Township residents is maintained while encouraging new light industrial and research development.